WISDEM/WISDEM/README.md

         conda create -y --name wisdem-env python=3.7
         conda activate wisdem-env

-    Note that older versions of anaconda on MacOS and Linux may require `source activate wisdem-env`
+    Note that to use WISDEM again after installation is complete, you will always need to activate the conda environment first with `conda activate wisdem-env`

 2. Use conda to install the build dependencies, but then install WISDEM from source.
 Not the differences between Windows and Mac/Linux build systems